 Take, for example, Netflix, Amazon, or Tesla.
 You could have bought the stocks years after the IPO and still experienced gains of more than 1,000%

-If you’re an investor that wants to buy Flexport stock for the long-term, consider opening a position after the IPO and averaging down if the stock falls.
+If you’re an investor who wants to buy Flexport stock for the long term, consider opening a position after the IPO and averaging down if the stock falls.

 Short-term traders may angle to acquire IPO shares and hope for a short-term pop.